adityajoshi49/FastLED_clone_AJ/Pixel-reference.md

  * Blue (160..)
  * Purple (192..)
  * Pink(224..)

 Often in other HSV color spaces, hue is represented as an angle from 0-360 degrees.
 But for compactness, efficiency, and speed, this library represents hue as a single-byte number from 0-255.
+There's a full [wiki page how FastLED deals with HSV colors here](FastLED-HSV-Colors).

 "saturation" is a one-byte value ranging from 0-255, where 255 means "completely saturated, pure color", 128 means "half-saturated, a light, pale color", and 0 means "completely de-saturated: plain white".